derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 ##### Monday April 29
 Was getting this really weird error where the vector was not able to push back and I figured out the error was passing a reference of a 2D vector which had some weird shallow copy/deep copy errors which I needed to fix.
 Also, I added write to file so that I can save the parameters of the best walkers.
 I can also read the best walkers from the file and replay them in the GUI

+##### Tuesday April 30
+Implemented a sliding window so that you can follow the walker as it passes the initial window.

 ## To Do
 - [x] Create Box2D world in world object
 - [x] Create nodes for walker